 In school we all follow our behaviour policy and code of conduct.
 We know it is important to have a school where people feel safe and looked after and we all play our part in this.
 We have esafety policies which we follow and school has an internet filtering system which means that we are safe online.

 We have used the Safer Schools Partnership to give training to all staff on the Prevent agenda.
 We also have safeguarding policies in place to help protect everyone in our community.
 Students knoiw which teachers to go to if they are concerned about anyone’s safety.

 The ethos of our school is one where every person feels valued and accepted for who they are.
 We are proud of our Spectrum group and the fact that we allow people to be different and pursue their own interests.
 We have a whole range of extra-curricular activities, some of which cater for minority interests such as the Dr Who club.
 Students do a lot of debating in the 6th form which allows them to become skilled in putting forward their views and listening to others.

 We contribute to our community in many ways.
-We are very involved in charity work and last year raised thousands of pounds for the charities we support such as Lepra, British Heart Foundation and Marie Curie Trust.
-Some of our fundraising helps to support local groups such as Ravenscliffe Special School and St Augustine’s Centre for Refugees and Asylum Seekers and the local food bank – Ebenezer.
+We are very involved in charity work and even during the pandemic have raised thousands of pounds for local charities such as Ravenscliffe Special School and St Augustine’s Centre for Refugees and Asylum Seekers and the local food bank – Ebenezer.

 We do lots of voluntary work in our local community either via the Duke of Edinburgh scheme or individually.
-More recently we have been involved with The Friends of Lister Lane Cemetery, Halifax Almshouses and Manor Heath Park.
+More recently we have been involved with The Friends of Lister Lane Cemetery, Halifax Almshouses and Ravenscliffe Special School.

 Tolerance of Different Faiths and Beliefs